 A DNS resolver is usually provided either directly, or in some cases indirectly, by your Internet Service Provider (ISP).
 You can change your DNS resolver (either in the Network configuration of your Operating System or in your Router’s Network configuration).
 Depending upon which DNS resolver you choose, you can pick up a little speed in your Internet travel, add some security features, and in some cases do some adblocking.

 Big Tech also knows that a DNS resolver is a great way to collect data from you.
-Letting Google supply DNS service to you would be like letting the fox watch the hen-house, – at the very least, Google would be tracking everywhere you have been on the Internet.
+Steer clear of their resolvers.
 There are a good number of DNS providers out there.
 Do a little homework before you choose, and be sure your choice is not a DNS resolver that sells your connection data to advertisers.

 For more information about DNS resolvers and how they work, click HERE.